jongwooo/Class-Registration-System/README.md

 ---

-This is a class registration service, a project of the Department of Convergence Software at Myongji University.
+This is a class registration system, a project of the Department of Convergence Software at Myongji University.

 [Demo][http://han980817.cafe24.com/](http://han980817.cafe24.com/)